ausmani23/demclass/README.md

 ## What is in here?

 + code: Contains all the R scripts that read data, run the models and generate output
-+ files: Contains the starting dataset and stores files
++ data: Contains the starting dataset
 + meta: Contains .csv's that some of the scripts consult, when running
++ files: Stores files created by the scripts, as they run
++ output: Stores output created by the scripts

+Both 'files' and 'output' are empty folders; if they don't exist already on your hard-drive, dirs.R will create them.

 ## How to use it?